It’s time for a change

 Is CA in financial trouble?

 Not at all.
 In fact, interest in Cheshire Academy locally and nationally is on the rise.
-Inquiries by families is approaching an all-time high: Recent applications to CA from domestic boarding students were up 44%, while applications from local day students were up 40%.
-The total number of new students enrolled is up 30% over last year.
+Inquiries by families is approaching an all-time high: Last year’s applications to CA from domestic boarding students were up 44%, while applications from local day students were up 40%.
+The total number of new students enrolled was up 30% over the prior year.

 Will CA continue to offer need-based tuition assistance?

 Yes.
 Similar to previous years, families will still be able to apply for financial aid based on their demonstrated need and the calculation determined by School and Student Services.
 As an added benefit, resetting tuition will allow our multi-million-dollar financial aid budget to go further, bringing a greater number of students into the CA family.